 3. Lead flow - This refers to the number of new leads introduced into your sales pipeline within a given period.

 4. Lead response time - This measures how prompt and fast a salesperson responds to a prospect’s concerns.
+Pro Tip: Use a business phone system like Nextiva to increase the speed of response.

 5. Usage rate of customer resources/marketing content - This shows how much your sales staff are leveraging existing resources to make prospects more likely to convert.